Tanujashree27/love-_match-predictor/README.md

 streamlit run LoveMatch.py
 ```

-(You’ll need to convert the notebook into a Python script first.)
+(You’ll need to convert the notebook into a Python script first)

 ## 🎯 Sample Output